wp-plugins/advertising-manager/readme.txt

 As a general rule the version X.Y.Z increments Z with bugfixes, Y with additional features, and X with major overhaul.

+* **3.4.14** Removed some notices from the code.
+Added PHP ad ability (BETA).
+Added collecting statistics on ads (as a start - much more to do).
+Added the 'notes' column in the ad list.
 * **3.4.13** Added additional checking before including files in the plugin directory.
 Removed '@' for defines - if there is an error, things should stop there.
 * **3.4.12** Added displaying ads to particular categories.
 * **3.4.11** Fixed error when using Advman for Swedish and other languages.